-No User ReviewsWrite a review

 - Homeowners who want to be able to use the most necessary devices in their household, even during a blackout

-The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, the extra features it benefits from, and any relevant emission compliance details.
+The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, and the extra features it benefits from.

 Power & Run Time

-The Pulsar PG7500's design includes a gasoline-fueled 420 cc (15 hp) Ducar OHV 4-stroke engine.
-With a 120/240V output, it gives a running wattage of 6,000W and also a peak wattage of 7,500W.
+With a 420 cc (15 hp) Ducar OHV 4-stroke engine, the Pulsar PG7500 operates on gasoline, providing 120/240V, with a running wattage of 6,000W and a starting wattage of 7,500W.

 Outlets

-The control panel features the following 6 AC outlets:
+The control panel features 6 AC outlets as follows:

 Portability